 Temporary exemption from IFRS 9

-- Rather than having to implement IFRS 9 in 2018, some companies are permitted to continue to apply IAS 39 Financial Instruments: Recognition and Measurement.
+- Rather than having to implement IFRS 9 in 2018, some companies will be permitted to continue to apply IAS 39 Financial Instruments: Recognition and Measurement.

 - To qualify, a reporting company’s activities need to be predominantly connected with insurance.

 - This optional solution provides an overlay approach to presentation to alleviate temporary accounting mismatches and volatility.